What You Need to Know About Adverse Employment Action in California

 Some of these things may be deemed unlawful workplace retaliation.
 One of the things a company cannot do is take action against an applicant, which interrupts their rights or is discriminatory, specifically after the results of a pre-employment background check arrive.

-The goal of the individualized assessment determines if the information being used to make the decision is relevant to the job being hired for.
+The goal of the individualized assessment is to determine if the information in question is relevant to the job the company is hiring for.